shiftinv/GuardianBot/README.md

 ## Installation

-1. Copy `docker-compose.yml.skel` to `docker-compose.yml`, add the token and set the guild ID
+1. Copy `docker-compose.yml.skel` to `docker-compose.yml`, add the token, guild ID, and muted role ID (see below)
 2. Create the data directory (`_data` by default, see `docker-compose.yml`), and update the permissions (`chmod 777 _data` or `chown 1000:1000 _data`)
 3. Build + Run: `make && docker-compose up`